-Most women have menstrual irregularities, such as heavy bleeding and missed periods, at some point in their reproductive lives.
-However, you should contact your doctor if you experience the following symptoms:
+Most women have menstrual problems at some point in their lives.
+But you should call your doctor if you have:

 Menorrhagia (Heavy Bleeding)

-- Your pads and tampons are saturated with blood (and need to be changed) more frequently than once every hour.
+Your pads and tampons are soaked with blood (and need to be changed) more often than once every one to two hours.

 Amenorrhea (Lack of Menstruation)

-- You are 16 years old or older and have never had a menstrual period.
+You are 16 years old or older and have never had a period.

-You are 14 years old or older, have not had normal sexual development (development of breasts and/or pubic hair), and have never had a menstrual period.
+You are 14 years old or older, have not had normal sexual growth, and have never had a period.

-- You have not had a menstrual period, and it has been at least two years since you went through puberty (normal sexual development).
+You have not had a period, and it has been at least two years since you went through puberty (normal sexual growth).

-During early adolescence, it is common for menstrual periods to be irregular, at least for the first 18 months after the first period (menarche).
-It is also common for menstrual periods to be irregular as you approach
+During the early teen years, it is common for periods to be irregular for the first 18 months after the first period.
+It is also common for periods to be irregular as you near

-(usually between the ages of 40-58, sometimes slightly earlier or later).
-Menstrual periods also stop during pregnancy.
+(often between the ages of 40-58).
+Periods also stop during pregnancy.

 If you are not pregnant or entering menopause, you may have secondary amenorrhea.
-This may be the case if you had normal menstrual periods, but they have stopped for at least three consecutive months.
+This may be the case if you had normal periods, but they have stopped for at least three months in a row.